gurveervirk/ToK/README.md

 1. Launch *ToK*.
 2. Choose to either chat directly with the bot or upload documents using the top-right button for enhanced query responses.
 3. Enjoy the seamless experience of interacting with a locally-run, AI-powered knowledge assistant that keeps your data private and secure.

+> **Note:** On creating a new chat immediately after prompting the LLM / Chat Engine, the latest chat may not be visible in the sidebar along with chatting being unavailable for a few seconds.
+This may be due to the new chat being stored with an LLM-generated title.

 ## Visual Tour